Skip to content

 Child Tax Credit and ACTC

-For 2025 returns, the IRS says the Child Tax Credit is worth up to $2,200 per qualifying child.
-If you have little or no federal tax, you may qualify for the Additional Child Tax Credit, up to $1,700 per qualifying child, depending on income.
-Your qualifying child generally must be under age 17 at the end of 2025, live with you more than half the year, and meet the other IRS rules.
+For 2025 returns, the IRS says the Child Tax Credit is up to $2,200 per qualifying child.
+A child generally must be under age 17 at the end of 2025, meet the relationship and residency rules, and have a valid Social Security number by the due date of the return, including extensions.

 Child and Dependent Care Credit

 This credit may help if you paid for care so you could work or look for work.
-It may cover care for a child under age 13, or for a spouse or dependent who cannot care for themselves.
-The federal expense limit is usually $3,000 for one qualifying person or $6,000 for two or more qualifying people, and the credit can be up to 35% of qualifying expenses.
-It usually reduces tax owed, but it does not usually create a refund by itself.
+It can apply to a child under age 13, a spouse who cannot care for themselves, or another qualifying person who meets IRS rules.

 Education credits